TamimEhsan/interview-questions-bangladesh/docs/companies/revesystems.md

 ```
 </details>

-As I used an array for storing the intermediate results, extra memory usage was involved.
+As I used an array to store the intermediate results, extra memory usage was involved.
 They told me not to use an array.
 Then I used three variables and performed swapping values as needed.

 <details><summary>Show Answer</summary>